thekofimensah/bestlist-vitara/README.md

 Update list items (edit and delete -- should reflect locally and supabase) Share to friends (not setup)
 Share to insta (it woudl be cool if you could upload a whole list)

+New to do:
+Need to make the supabase tables more comprehensive Save all AI metadata
+   Save all the lsits information

+There should be more padding between sections in the add item modal.
+IT's a bit tight right now

+Create first time login permissions page

+Crop still not draggging from corners